jaumard/intellij-sails-ide/README.md

 # intellij-sails-ide
 IntelliJ plugin for Sails and Treeline integration

+DEPRECATED: I'm not using Sails anymore, if someone want to retrieve this repo, feel free to do it :) I can give you access to it if you want.

 ## Sails or Treeline integration for InteliJ Platform
 * Sails/Treeline Project wizard
 * Run Sails/Treeline application from IntelliJ toolbar